Managing Your Compliance Statements

 Note: If you add, update or delete any Compliance Statement you need to Generate a new compliance to view or save for use.

-Edit or Delete Compliance Statements
+Manually Edit or Delete Compliance Statements

-From the main Compliance Statements listing, you can click the … menu on the far right if you are a System Owner of the package.
+menu on the far right if you are a System Owner of the package.
 From that menu, choose Edit to edit and save the compliance statement and status.
 Or click Delete to remove it altogether.

 Note: If you add, update or delete any Compliance Statement you need to Generate a new compliance to view or save for use.

-Export Compliance Statements
+Download Compliance Statements

-Choosing the XML option will export an XML file based on the filter showing your Compliance Statements.
+Choosing the XML option will download an XML file based on the filter showing your Compliance Statements.
 This XML file will be a saved listing in the correct format to share with other System Packages or OpenRMF® Professional installations to reuse known good compliance statements.
-You can export and import multiple XML files if you wish to save different sets of statements and use and reuse them over and over.
+You can download and import multiple XML files if you wish to save different sets of statements and use and reuse them over and over.

 Upload Saved Compliance Statements